lrmcc/lrmcc/README.md

 </picture>

 ## About 👱
-- Software and DevOps Engineer living in the Tokyo area.
+- Professional Software and DevOps Engineer living in the Tokyo area.
-- Building public projects to showcase full-stack abilities.
+- Building public projects to showcase development abilities.
 - Open to collaborating on projects that are a good fit.

 ## Contact 📫